skyhawk180/RetweetPiBot/README.md

 Paste in this line, to start at reboot.
 The script has a 5-mins loop internally to check and retweet.

 @reboot sudo python /home/pi/ReTweetBot.py & >>/dev/null

-Change that to * * * * * if you want it to run every minute, and be prepared to lose followers faster than a Twitter account that loses followers quickly.
+Note: If you see TLS/SSL errors even though the script works flawlessly, its due to the python version and will be resolved once you upgrade.
+They have no impact on the functionality and should not be suppressed as some forum have advised.

-I will be extending the code to multiple users,etc. Its quite simple.
+P.S.: I will be extending the code to multiple users,etc. Its quite simple.
 Happy Coding...